After years of soul-searching and months of counseling, you’ve made the difficult decision to end your marriage.

 To start off, let’s test your knowledge by asking you, "What is amicable divorce?"

 Is it one in which:

-A) You and your soon-to-be-ex are cordial to each other in the hallway outside the courtroom?
+A) You and your soon-to-be-ex are cordial to each other in the court hallway?

-B) Your spouse disagrees with the terms your family law attorney set forth but chooses to sign off anyway just to make the divorce go away?
+B) Your spouse disagrees with the terms your family law attorney set forth but chooses to sign off anyway just to make the divorce process end?